 Looking At AMC Entertainment's Recent Whale Trades

-Someone with a lot of money to spend has taken a bearish stance on AMC Entertainment (NYSE:AMC).
+A whale with a lot of money to spend has taken a noticeably bullish stance on AMC Entertainment.

+Looking at options history for AMC Entertainment (NYSE:AMC) we detected 13 strange trades.

+If we consider the specifics of each trade, it is accurate to state that 53.85% of the investors opened trades with bullish expectations and 46.15% with bearish.

 What's The Price Target?